nasa/Mixed-Reality-Exploration-Toolkit/README.md

 ### Additional Configuration
 Ensure that Project Settings->Player->Other Settings->Active Input Handling is set to "Both".

+## Known Issues
+* Controllers Not Showing with SteamVR 1.18: A change was made in SteamVR 1.18 that causes controllers to no longer appear in MRET.
+This will be resolved in an upcoming MRET 21.2.1 patch, as well as 21.3.
+MRET 21.2.1 is expected to be released by the end of September 2021.

 ## Contributing

 Pull requests are welcome.
 For more information on contributing, please see [Contributing.md](https://github.com/nasa/Mixed-Reality-Exploration-Toolkit/blob/master/CONTRIBUTING.md).